cenk1cenk2/tmux-toggle-popup.nvim/README.md

 The configuration format looks like follows and adjust either the `tmux` plugin variables or the `tmux` popup variables.

+Setup function will set the defaults for your any other API calls like the `open` function.

 #### Session Defaults

 ```lua